ConvertKit/ck-infra-homework/infra/notes.md

 ### Auto-scaling Application Resources

 I probably spent at least half the time budget here.
 The first big component was making a playbook to create an AMI with Ruby 2.4.2 and other dependencies to run the application.
-From here,

-### RDS

-Simply needed a dedicated RDS instance with a copy of the default parameter group.
+From here, used Terraform to stand up and test individual instances.
+Once solid, created launch configuration and autoscaling group resources.

 ### Secrets

-Terraform? git-crypt?
-S3 + IAM instance profile?
+For managing secrets, find the fastest path possible to segregate secrets from code.
+For this assignment, relied on an S3 bucket to hold a shell script which exports secrets.
+Created an IAM role with an S3 Read Only policy and attached it to application instances.
+This allows the instance to pull the secrets from S3 at launch.

 ## Tradeoffs

-Opted to point the application load balancer directly at the puma processes and let the application serve static assets.
-Did this to save time provisioning and configuring a frontend web server.

 Chose to provision the VPC via the AWS management console to save time.
 I think coding this was too expensive for the time constraint as there are many resources (VPC, six subnets, NAT gateway, Internet gateway, two route tables, six route table associations and probably more).